 28. Have a solo show or exhibit your work in a group show

 One of the best ways for artists to generate extra cash is to have a solo show or exhibit their work in a group show.
 This can be a great way to showcase your work to potential buyers and help you see how much interest there is in your work.

 If you plan on having a solo show, promote it in advance to attract as many people as possible.
-It would be best if you also considered making business cards or flyers so people can contact you after the show.
+It would be best if you also considered making some business cards or flyers so people can contact you after the show.
 Exhibiting your work in a group show can also be a great way to meet other artists and potential buyers.
 However, doing your research before committing to a show is essential, as some galleries take a commission on sales.

 One option for making more money is to teach art classes to kids.
 This can be a great way to share your passion for art with the next generation and earn extra income.

 30. Manage an art space or gallery

 Many artists find it challenging to make a living from their work.
 However, there are several ways to generate income through art.
 One option is to manage an art space or gallery.
 This can involve renting studio space to other artists, organizing exhibitions, and selling artwork.
 Those who take on this role often have a strong understanding of the business side of the art world and can use their knowledge to generate revenue.
 While this option requires some initial investment, it can be a lucrative side hustle for artists.

 There are many different ways for artists to earn cash from their work.
-By exploring a variety of income streams, artists can increase their chances of making a living from their art.
+By exploring a variety of income streams, artists can increase their chances of making a living from their fine art.